GuttmanLab/chipdip-pipeline/README.md

        ```
    - Notes regarding the entries in `example_config.txt`
      - Names: Each name ends with `#-Well` (for example, `4-A4`) where the `#` gives the row-major index of the tag in a 96-well plate, and `Well` denotes the corresponding row and column.
+     - Because only the first 2 antibody IDs are included in the example dataset, the other antibody ID rows are commented out.
+This prevents generation of empty (0 byte) placeholder files for the other 94 antibody IDs.
      - Sequences
        - The design of a DPM tags allows for 9 bp of unique sequence, but only 8 bp are used in the published SPRITE tag set (in bottom tags, the 9th bp is currently a constant `'T'`). `example_config.txt` therefore only includes the unique 8 bp sequences.
        - The design of EVEN and ODD tags allows for 17 bp of unique sequence, but only 16 bp are used in the published SPRITE tag set (in bottom tags, the 17th bp is currently a constant `'T'`). `example_config.txt` further trims the 1st unique bp from the bottom tag, leaving only the middle 15 bp unique bottom sequence.